Bering Strait crossing: US–Canada–Russia–China railway

-In 2014, China was considering construction of a US-Canada-Russia-China 350 km/h bullet train that would include a 200 km undersea tunnel crossing the Bering Strait and would allow passengers to travel between the United States and China in about two days.
+In 2014, China was considering the construction of a US-Canada-Russia-China 350 km/h bullet train that would be 13.000 kilometers (8,078 miles) long and would include a 200 km underwater tunnel crossing the Bering Strait, allowing passengers to travel between the United States and China in approximately two days.

-Although the press was skeptical of the project, China's state-run China Daily claimed that China possessed the necessary technology.
-It was unknown who was expected to pay for the construction, although China had in other projects offered to build and finance them, and expected the money back in the end through fees or rents.
+Although the press was skeptical of the project, China's government-run media agency, China Daily, claimed that China possessed the necessary technology.
+It was unknown who was expected to pay for the construction, although China had, in multiple other construction projects, offered money and assistance to build and finance them; however, upon the projects' completion, it regularly demanded the return of the money through fees or rents.

 Trans-Eurasian Belt Development

 In 2015, another possible collaboration between China and Russia was reported, part of the Trans-Eurasian Belt Development, a transportation corridor across Siberia that would also include a road bridge with gas and oil pipelines between the easternmost point of Siberia and the westernmost point of Alaska.
 It would link London and New York by rail and superhighway via Russia if it were to go ahead.

 China's Belt and Road Initiative has similar plans, so the project would work in parallel for both countries.